--files

 : Selects the first most important Variant (since two Variants can have the same importance value) that produces the required State;all

-: Selects all the Variants that produce the required State.--comb-state
+: Selects all the Variants that produce the required State.

 : Single random of each - that is, randomly selects a single, successful test scenario of each selected Variant.
 That's the default behavior;sow

-: Shuffled one-wise - that is, shuffles the successful test scenarios than uses one-wise combination. all
+: Shuffled one-wise - that is, shuffles the successful test scenarios than uses one-wise combination.ow

 , LENGTH